Creating the Schedule

 The non-business hours are highlighted in gray in the table view.
 To show only business hours, press the "Show business hours…" button.
 To get back to the full time scale, use the "Show 24 hours…" button.
 The same commands are available from the empty cell context menu.

+Choose the desired Engine from the "Show" drop-down list.
+The time scale will show only the selected Engine.
 To plan a new recording, double-click the required time cell; the following window will appear:

 This command is also available from the context menu appearing when you right-click an empty cell in the table view: